Research Article: The Great Sonic Continuity Debate

 “His favorite diet?
 Fast food.”

-Aside from the mythology being developed behind the scenes, there were some public sources of Sonic fiction at the time as well.
+Promo ComicAside from the mythology being developed behind the scenes at Sega, there were some public sources of Sonic fiction early on as well.
 In 1991, Sega of America produced a promotional mini-comic.
 Written by Francis Mao, the comic was distributed through a variety of channels in the U.S. and Europe to correspond with the release of Sonic 1.
-The comic establishes Sonic's home planet as Mobius (no, it wasn't from a mistranslation of a Yuji Naka interview) and introduces us to several of the “tiny animals” in their western forms ("Porker Lewis" is mentioned here by name and we are shown the "badnik transforming machine").
-The comic also speaks of how Sonic received his blue hue and his trademark sneakers from the friendly “Dr. Ovi Kintobor” before he was transformed into the evil Dr. Ivo Robotnik.
+The comic establishes Sonic's home planet as Mobius (no, it wasn't from a mistranslation of a Yuji Naka interview) and introduces us to several of the 'tiny animals' (the NPCs from the game trapped inside Robotnik's robots) in their western forms.
+Porker Lewis (best known for his recurring role in the UK's Sonic the Comic) is mentioned here by name and we are introduced to the "badnik transforming machine," an obvious forerunner of the Roboticizor.
+The comic also reveals how Sonic received his blue hue and his trademark striped sneakers—a gift from the friendly “Dr. Ovi Kintobor” before he was transformed into the evil Dr. Ivo Robotnik.
 As you might expect, this back story followed Sega of America's Sonic bible to a tee.

 "This is all back story which isn't really delivered within the game scope.
 Many unknowns in fiction were filled in or made up or delivered from Japan as success of the license grew . . .
 Each of these fictions [Sonic continuities] has a life of its own...
 There's SoA, Archie comics, the several cartoons, the original Japanese game and UK game versions."